Arjun149133/NotesAI/README.md

 This repository contains a web application built with [Bun](https://bun.sh/) and [Supabase](https://supabase.com/), using [Prisma](https://www.prisma.io/) as an ORM.

+## Note
+Due to time constraints, I wasn't able to fully implement the SSR features of Next.js.
+While this isn't ideal, leveraging SSR is essential to fully harness the power of Next.js.

 ## Getting Started

 Follow these steps to set up and run the project locally: